mwilliampascual/ITEHEALTHMATE/README.md

 it is a specialized mobile app for ITE students at EARIST, providing a range of health-related information, tips, and resources.
 It offers personalized guidance on maintaining a healthy lifestyle, managing stress, nutrition, exercise, and mental well-being.
 The app aims to support and promote the overall health and well-being of ITE students.

 ## Overview
-This is an application for [TensorFlow Lite](https://www.tensorflow.org/lite) on Android.
-It uses image classification to continuously classify objects it sees from the device's back camera.
-Inference is performed using the TensorFlow Lite Java API.
-The app classifies frames in real-time, displaying the top most probable classifications.
+This is an Android application called "Health Mate," developed using Java and Android Studio.
+It enables users to securely exchange health-related information with each other.
+The app prioritizes data privacy and security while fostering a sense of community around personal well-being.
 ![1](https://github.com/mwilliampascual/ITEHEALTHMATE/assets/106385118/3e08027b-b09d-4170-946c-afa2d8c14885)

 ## Requirements